 In this section, we consider a two-country world in which country A is a developing economy and country B is an advanced economy.
-The development gap is captured by the technological parameter and the initial capital stocks per worker: $A_A < A_B$ and $k{A,0} < k{B,0}$.
+Unlike (Buiter 1981) who considers countries differing only by their psychological discount factor, we allow countries to differ in initial levels of development and population growth rate.
+The development gap is captured by the technological parameter and the initial capital stocks per worker (before capital market integration): $A_A < A_B$ and $k{A,0} < k{B,0}$.
 We will also assume that the government of country A intervenes whenever the market outcome yields a current account deficit.
 Its intervention is represented by a constraint in the consumer's optimization programme and is evidenced by a change in the value of the parameter β_A so as to generate a current account balance positive or null.
 The government's policy can thus be interpreted as forced saving.
 This section is organized as follows.
 First, we define an intertemporal equilibrium with global imbalances.
 Second, the conditions for country A's government intervention are established.
 Third, we study the existence of an intertemporal equilibrium with global imbalances.
-Fourth, we examine the real interest rate when there are global imbalances.
-Finally, we verify whether the equilibrium result with government intervention improves or worsens the welfare of the young and the old generations.
+Fourth, we examine the level of global saving and the real interest rate when there is government intervention.
+We end this section by the transition dynamics and assess the effect of government intervention on growth.